 The Company has a stock appreciation plan that provides for payments of cash to eligible foreign employees based on the change in the market price of the Company's common stock over a period of time.
-Compensation cost related to the stock appreciation plan was \$4.4 million in 2018, \$4.5 million in 2017 and was not significant in 2016.
+Compensation cost related to the stock appreciation plan was \$3.3 million in 2019, \$4.4 million in 2018 and \$4.5 million in 2017.

 Individual nonemployee directors of the Company may elect to receive, either currently or deferred, all or part of their retainer in the form of shares of the Company's common stock instead of cash.
-Under this arrangement, the Company issued 14,595 shares in 2018, 17,925 shares in 2017 and 20,646 shares in 2016.
+Under this arrangement, the Company issued 15,016 shares in 2019, 14,595 shares in 2018 and 20,646 shares in 2017.
 The expense related to this arrangement is not significant.